About Us Contact Shop

 You know that friend who can be nice but says low-key uncalled-for cutting remarks?

-Alright, now once you get rid of those waste-of-time “friends,” it’s time to find people who are going to encourage you.
+Alright, now once you get rid of those toxic “friends,” it’s time to find people who are going to encourage you and be a positive influence.

-It’s essential that you’re doing whatever you can to help your self-confidence and self-belief, and creating a support system that’s gonna help you heal and grow at a much faster pace is an amazing way to do that.
+It’s essential that you’re creating a support system that’s gonna help you heal your self-confidence and self-belief.

 14. Know That It’s Ok to Say No